-- Four units of English that may include Grammar, Composition, Literature, or any English course approved for college admission.
+- Four units of English that may include Grammar, Composition, Literature, or an English course approved for college admission.

-- Three units of Laboratory Science that is limited to Biology, Chemistry, Physics, or any laboratory science course with content equal to or above Biology and approved for college admission requirements.
+- Three units of Laboratory Science that are limited to Biology, Chemistry, Physics, or any laboratory science course with content equal to or above Biology and approved for college admission requirements.

 - Three units of History that include one unit of American History, one-half unit Oklahoma History, one-half unit of United States Government, and one unit from the subjects of History, Government, Geography, Economics, Civics, or non-Western Culture.

 - Two units of the same Foreign Language or two units of Computer Technology.